eigerco/polka-storage-book/src/storagext-cli/storage-provider.md

 storagext-cli --sr25519-key <key> storage-provider register <peer_id>
 ```

-> You can read more about the `register` extrinsic in [_Pallets/Storage Provider/Register_](../pallets/storage-provider.md#register_storage_provider).
+> More information about the `register` extrinsic is available in [_Pallets/Storage Provider/Register_](../pallets/storage-provider.md#register_storage_provider).

 ### `pre-commit`

-The `pre-commit` command allows you to pre-commit a sector with deals that `market publish-storage-deals` have published.
-The pre-committed sector has to be proven, or the deals will not activate and will be slashed.
+The `pre-commit` command [pre-commits](../pallets/storage-provider.md#pre_commit_sector) a sector with deals that have been published by `market publish-storage-deals`.
+The pre-committed sector has to be proven or the deals will not activate and will be slashed.

 ### Parameters